ajlkau68/Supply_Chain_Analytics/README.md

 4. **Customer-Specific Initiatives**:
    - Work with low-performing customers like **Vijay Stores** and **Acclab Stores** to understand their unique challenges and devise solutions to improve LIFR% levels.
-   - Engage with customers like **Chiptec Stores** and **Info Stores** to understand their pain points and work towards improving order fulfillment for them.
+   - Engage with customers like **Chiptec Stores** and **Info Stores** to understand their pain points and work towards improving order fulfilment for them.
    - Consider implementing dedicated service-level agreements (SLAs) for top customers to ensure higher OTIF% and greater customer satisfaction.

 5. **Focus on OTIF% Improvements**: